 - Update images – Sure, the quality might be fine, but if the fashion is clearly a decade old or the environment has changed, it will be a red flag to visitors.

+Do you have questions about this Nonprofit SEO Guide?
 Are you a nonprofit organization looking for a new website?
 Or are you in the middle of a website redesign right now, and something just “isn’t right” about the process?
 Well, you’re not alone, and Mittun can help you get back on track.

 Designing, Creating & Supporting Nonprofit Websites is all we do.